AleksaC/old-resume/README.md

 you can generate a new token.
 After copying the token go to the settings of your repo on Travis-CI (under *More options*) and add `GH_TOKEN` environment variable with the value being the token you just copied.

+Since making this repo I transitioned to using CircleCI for most of my personal projects.
+However that is not the reason why I made the switch for this project.
+The main reason why I replaced Travis with Circle in this case is because Travis, unlike Circle, doesn't support (at least not as easily) deploy keys which I prefer to personal access tokens.

 ## Preview